 Watch our short introductory video.
 To find out more, follow us @mawleymilk

 fresh nutritious milk that does'nt cost the earth

 Frequently asked questions

 Yes!
-Our cows are milked on a very modern system, which allows them to chose when, and how often they are milked over 24 hours.
+Our cows are milked on a very modern system, upgraded in 2019, which allows them to chose when, and how often they are milked over 24 hours.
 Subject to how dry the weather has been, in the spring/summer we open the doors to the cow sheds, which allows them to chose between pasture, the sheds or milking.
 The milking cows are buffer-fed all year round to make up for any shortfall in grass quality.
-The youngstock and dry cows are more extensively grazed as they don’t mind the cold as much!
+The youngstock and dry cows are more extensively grazed as they don’t mind the cold and wet as much!

 All our bull calves are reared on the farm for beef.
 Once they reach approx 550kgs (over half a tonne in weight) they go direct to our nearest abattoir at either Telford or Shrewsbury.